BioComputingUP/mocafe/docs/source/demo_doc/prostate_cancer2d.rst

 This class allows us to use a python function, such as a lambda function, to define the values of a FEniCS function.
 In the following, indeed, we make use of a lambda function and of the methods provided by the module ``random`` to define the random distribution mentioned above.
-Indeed, The pyhton function it is used by this class to evaluate the value of the FEniCS function at each point of the mesh
+Indeed, The pyhton function it is used by this class to evaluate the value of the FEniCS function at each point of the mesh.
+Notice that the function given as imput must always have at least on input (x in this case), representing the spatial point.

 ..
-GENERATED FROM PYTHON SOURCE LINES 284-289
+GENERATED FROM PYTHON SOURCE LINES 288-293

 .. code-block:: default

     s_expression = PythonFunctionField(
-        python_fun=lambda: parameters.get_value("s_average") + random.uniform(parameters.get_value("s_min"),
+        python_fun=lambda x: parameters.get_value("s_average") + random.uniform(parameters.get_value("s_min"),
                                                                               parameters.get_value("s_max")),
     )

 ..
-GENERATED FROM PYTHON SOURCE LINES 290-296
+GENERATED FROM PYTHON SOURCE LINES 294-300

 Now, we have everything in place to define our PDE system.
 Since FEniCS uses the Finite Element Method (FEM) to approximate the solution we need to define the so called 'weak form' of our system.
 This operation is not difficult